 1. Event-based tracking and the user model

-Both Mixpanel and Amplitude use event-based tracking.
+Both Mixpanel and Amplitude use event-based tracking (more in Amplitude vs Adobe).
 The events have properties attached to them that align with user traits and add up to user profiles.
 In both tools, you can set custom events and use special properties.
 Your developer will be happy with your choice of either.

 When it comes to APIs, Mixpanel offers more SDK options that can help with setting up your tracking.
 But the API documentation of the two tools is pretty similar.